 After a student has successfully completed the qualifying examinations and LI 946, the next step is to enroll in LI 947 Dissertation Proposal.
 The dissertation committee chair will guide the development of the dissertation proposal, which will serve as a basis for the student's research.
 Appendix C is the Ph.D.
 Dissertation Proposal Writing Feedback Form that should be used to focus on key aspects of dissertation proposal. is The dissertation committee chair, acting on written reactions to the proposal by other committee members, will determine when the proposal is sufficiently developed to submit it for approval by the Dean of SLIM and the Dean of the Graduate School.
-The proposal must be accepted for presentation by the dissertation committee, the Dean of SLIM, the Director, and the Dean of Graduate Studies before the public presentation date is set and before data used in the study are collected.
-In consultation with the student and the Dean of Graduate Studies, the committee chair and the Dean of SLIM will select a date for the presentation of the dissertation proposal.
+The proposal must be accepted for presentation by the dissertation committee, the Dean of SLIM, the Director, and the Dean of Graduate Studies before the public presentation with the student and the Dean of Graduate Studies, the committee chair and the Dean of SLIM will select a date for the presentation of the dissertation proposal.